 - Don’t make it too simple: Albert Einstein’s principle of making scientific models simpler states: ‘everything should be made as simple as possible, but not simpler.’
 Remember this designing a minimal website.
 Don’t sacrifice function for the purpose of design.
 Or you’ll end up with a website that’ll look unfinished, empty, and hurried.

 - Don’t hide important information: Minimal design doesn’t offer too much space to say a lot of things.
 So with the available space, be selective and smart about what the core message is, and make sure it is always presented prominently.
-If it can’t be done with your minimal design theme, it is okay to use another design approach.
+If it can’t be done with your minimal design theme or by using a WP plugin to make elements sticky, it is okay to use another design approach.

 - Don’t make it difficult to read: People come online to consume content.
 If you are presenting content in pastel shades, greyscale themes, and in wide banks of negative space, you aren’t doing yourself any favors.
 Make the text legible; use contrasts.
 Present products and features in ways that make navigating to them easy.
 As said above, don’t hide precious material.

 So, Is Minimal Design Right For Your Website?